ShooterAndy/Dicecord/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H35Y7TO)

+If you have any additional questions, requests, or any other topic that is relevant to Dicecord, you can discuss it on the [Dicecord's support server](https://discord.gg/UPRHn2m).

 ## Getting Started

 Getting this bot on your Discord server is very easy: all you need to do in a normal situation is